SatoshiAndKin/argobytes-contracts/README.md

 The initial use of these contracts is atomic arbitrage, but they can be used for combining all sorts of ethereum smart contract functions.

-There are many components: ArgobytesProxy, ArgobytesActor, ArgobytesTrader, ArgobytesAuthority, ArgobytesFactory, and a bunch Actions.
+There are many components: ArgobytesProxy, ArgobytesMulticall, ArgobytesTrader, ArgobytesAuthorizationRegistry, ArgobytesFactory, and a bunch Actions.

 ## ArgobytesProxy